 Our FXCM review found that the support staff on the site were more than helpful but more importantly, they were professional and patient with our questions.
 You can reach the customer support team via the live chat feature, their help desk phone number or via email.
 We found that for all three modes of contact that FXCM represented in a timely fashion.

 The only thing we were a little disappointed by was the fact that the customer service was not available 24/7.
 This is somewhat disconcerting but if you are trading during business hours then it shouldn’t be too big of an issue for you.
 We do worry for those traders who may hold their position overnight though.

-As far as deposit insurance on the site goes, FXCM protects your capital investments by placing them in segregated accounts.
+As far as client money protection on the site goes, FXCM protects your capital investments by placing them in segregated accounts.
 This means that in the unlikely event that FXCM becomes solvent, your funds will be returned to you as they will never be used to cover the debts of FXCM Australia.

 FXCM Australia is not only safe to use but is also a high-quality trading platform that caters to the needs of every kind of trader.
-Whether you are looking to cryptos, forex markets, indices or commodities you’ll find what you’re after on the FXCM Australia platform.
+Whether you are looking to forex markets, CFDs in cryptos, indices or commodities you’ll find what you’re after on the FXCM Australia platform.
 After completing our FXCM review we were thoroughly impressed with what we found on the site.

 However, if FXCM Australia is quite your style, then we suggest taking a look at our IG review or our AvaTrade review.
 Both of these are fantastic alternatives to FXCM Australia and provide you with outstanding trading platforms.